eonist/eonist.github.io/_posts/2018-09-18-userdefaults.md

-My notes on UserDefaults<!--more-->.
+My research on UserDefaults<!--more-->.
 User defaults can be used for saving types such as: `Bool, Dictionary, Int, String, Data, Array`

+I made this library to make user-default simpler: [https://github.com/eonist/UserDefaultSugar](https://github.com/eonist/UserDefaultSugar)

 ### Example
 ```swift